Shard-Labs/starknet-devnet/README.md

 ## Introduction
 A Flask wrapper of Starknet state.
 Similar in purpose to Ganache.

-Aims to mimic Starknet's Alpha testnet, but is not guaranteed to have the same functionality.
-After testing on devnet, be sure to test on testnet!
+Aims to mimic Starknet's Alpha testnet, but with simplified functionality.

 ## Install
 ```text